Moon Flower Plant Care: How To Grow Moonflower Plants

 Ipomoea tricolor [ip-oh-MEE-a, TRY-kull-lur] is a flowering vine with heart-shaped leaves and bright blue or violet flowers belonging to the Convolvulaceae “morning glory” family and native to parts of Central

-Ornamental sweet potato vine (Ipomoea batatas) makes an excellent addition to any garden.
-They do well in traditional flowerbeds, in landscaping and are wonderful container plants.
-They can also be
+Ornamental sweet potato vine (Ipomoea batatas) is an excellent garden addition.
+They do well in traditional flowerbeds and in landscaping and are wonderful container plants.
+They can also be kept

 The cypress vine or more botanically correct the Ipomoea quamoclit a species of the morning glory family.
 A gorgeous easy to grow flowering vine that can make your efforts to the garden much easier